 What Is a Rent Concession?

-“A rent concession is essentially an adjustment by a property manager or a landlord owner of a building, which makes the lease terms more attractive to the tenant or prospective tenant,” Ethan Freilich, Broker at Lev, told leverage.com.
+“A rent concession is essentially an adjustment by a property manager or a landlord owner of a building, which makes the lease terms more attractive to the tenant or prospective tenant,” Ethan Freilich, a Financing Expert at Lev, told leverage.com.

 Investors, property owners and landlords usually offer rental concessions in a sluggish market, when the longer a property or unit stays vacant, the more rental income they lose.